MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/monitor-form-checker.md

 ---
 title: Monitor and troubleshoot model-driven app behavior in Power Apps
-description: "Monitor can help you debug and diagnose problems, which help you build faster, more reliable apps." ms.custom: "" ms.date: 11/13/2024 ms.reviewer: "matp"
+description: "Live monitor can help you debug and diagnose problems, which help you build faster, more reliable apps." ms.custom: "" ms.date: 11/13/2024 ms.reviewer: "matp"